JaylyDev/terminator/data/resource_pack/README.txt

  - You are not allowed to repost this add-on to other websites.
  - You are not allowed to modify the Add-on source code without my permission.
  - When you are making a YouTube video, you must put the link of this post https://mcpedl.com/mc-terminator-addon-1/ in the description of the video.
+ - You must not create/put custom made download links of the add-on and publish to public

 Copyright (c) JaylyDev.
 All rights reserved.

 Licensed under the GNU 3.0 license.

- - Check LICENSE.txt for more infomation
-                 or
- - Check https://github.com/JaylyDev/terminator/blob/main/LICENSE.md for the latest license infomation
+Check https://github.com/JaylyDev/terminator/blob/main/LICENSE for the latest license infomation